tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（Web）_intl_en.md

 #### CALLING_CANCEL

-The call is canceled.
+The current call was canceled.
+Trigger condition: the inviter cancels the call during calling, and the invitee receives the `CALLING_CANCEL` event callback.

 <dx-codeblock>
 ::: javascript javascript
-function handleInviterCancel() {

-}
+let handleCallingCancel = function(event) {
+  console.log(event)
+};
+trtcCalling.on(TRTCCalling.EVENT.CALLING_CANCEL, handleCallingCancel);
 :::
 </dx-codeblock>

 #### CALLING_TIMEOUT

-The call timed out.
+The current call was not answered after timeout.
+Trigger condition: the invitee does not answer the call after the timeout period set for the `call/groupCall` elapses, and the invitee receives the `CALLING_TIMEOUT` event callback.

 <dx-codeblock>
 ::: javascript javascript
-function handleCallTimeout() {

-}
+let handleCallingTimeout = function(event) {
+  console.log(event)
+};
+trtcCalling.on(TRTCCalling.EVENT.CALLING_TIMEOUT, handleCallingTimeout);
 :::
 </dx-codeblock>

 ## `TRTCCalling` Error Codes

-You can handle the errors thrown by the `TRTCCalling` component by listening for the “error” field in events.
+You can handle the errors thrown by the `TRTCCalling` component by listening for the "error" field in events.
 Below is an example.

 <dx-codeblock>
 ::: javascript javascript